3khanf54/web_assignment/web_assignment2/docs/documentation.md

 ##Evaluation
 I think in terms of presentation, my website is good as it displays the information clearly and is pleasing to look at.
 As this is a portfolio website, I think there is a lot more I could have added such as contact links including social media and email.
 Nonetheless, I think it turned out well.

 The difficulties that I came across during the process of this website would be that some of the content on the pages didn't align properly at first.
 For instance, due to having a different format such as bullet points.
 I also had difficulty making my breakpoint for mobile version work.
+I managed to fix some content on the pages but I couldn't completely make it responsive.

 I focused on two devices; laptop and an android phone (Samsung Galaxy S6 - 414 x 732 ).
 I took a laptop first approach as this was easier for me to work with first.
 I tested my website using device mode available in Google Chrome.